 Unusual drooling or odd odor on the breath

 Convulsions or unconsciousness (in very serious cases only)

-The first action when a person has ingested a toxic substance is to call Poison Help at 800-222-1222 to get connected to a local poison center.
+The first action when a person has ingested a toxic substance is to call Poison Help at 800-222-1222.
+This will get you connected to a local poison center.

-Syrup of ipecac is an emetic (an agent used to cause vomiting) made from the dried root of a plant grown in Brazil called ipecacuanha.
+Syrup of ipecac is an emetic.
+This is an agent used to cause vomiting.
+It is made from the dried root of a plant grown in Brazil called ipecacuanha.
 Although ipecac was commonly used in the past, guidelines now state that you should not use it.